banzaicloud/pipeline/docs/developer.md

 At least one of the followings has to be configured:

 - Setup your Pipeline GitHub OAuth application according to [this guide](./github-app.md)
+- Setup your Pipeline GitLab OAuth application according to [this guide](./gitlab-app.md)
 - Setup your Pipeline Google OAuth application according to [this guide](./google-app.md)
 - Setup your Pipeline with LDAP authentication according to [this guide](./ldap-auth.md)
 - Use static Email/Password authentication following the example in `config/dex.yml.example` (staticPasswords sections)